GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 32

-The average weight of 38 students of a class was 44 kg.
+The average weight of 38 students in a class was 44 kg.
 After 12 new students joined the class, the average weight increased by 4.68 kg.
-What is the average weight of 12 new students who joined the class ? (in kg)
+What is the average weight of 12 new students who joined the class? (in kg)

 Show Answer